-Commercial Credit Management Tips for 2020
+Commercial Credit Management Tips for Collections

-Happy New Year!
-It’s 2020: a new year, a new decade, and a new opportunity for me to share some of my favorite commercial credit management tips from NCS.
+I’m excited to share some of my favorite commercial credit management tips from NCS.
 In this three-part series, we will review tips for Collections, UCCs, and Notices & Liens.
 Up first?
 Collections!

 10 Commercial Credit Management Tips for Collections